Team

 Cathleen Krabak

-Cathleen is a first year PhD student in the Immunology Program at Harvard Medical School.
+Cathleen is a PhD student in the Immunology Program at Harvard Medical School.
 She grew up in Buffalo, New York, and earned a B.S. in Biology from Davidson College.
 At Davidson, Cathleen studied how crosstalk between gut microbiota and the adaptive immune system directs T cell homeostasis.
 Currently, she is investigating how immune cells respond to microbiome-driven perturbations in environmental pH.
 Outside the lab, Cathleen enjoys painting, skiing, spending time with friends, and trying new coffee shops around Boston.

 Diya Anand